Volvo VN: 2003 update

-2018 model
+2018 update

 On July 11, 2017, Volvo Trucks launched the redesigned 2018 VNL series at the event in Greensboro, North Carolina.
 On September 25, 2017, the display of the new 2018 VNL series to a public audience occurred at the 1st annual North American Commercial Vehicle Show held in Atlanta, Georgia.
 The new design brought aerodynamic improvements, a new dashboard, and a reclining bunk in the sleeper.

 Available engines are Volvo's D11 and D13, as well as the Cummins X15.